pyx-industries/julee/docs/architecture/framework.rst

 ----------

 **Understand the Architecture**
-    - :doc:`clean_architecture` - How Julee organizes code into layers
+    - :doc:`clean_architecture/index` - How Julee organizes code into layers
-    - :doc:`protocols` - How protocol-based design enables flexibility
+    - :doc:`clean_architecture/protocols` - How protocol-based design enables flexibility

 **Learn the Patterns**
-    - :doc:`repositories` - The repository pattern for persistence
+    - :doc:`clean_architecture/repositories` - The repository pattern for persistence
-    - :doc:`services` - The service pattern for AI and external operations
+    - :doc:`clean_architecture/services` - The service pattern for AI and external operations
-    - :doc:`workflows` - CEAP workflows for document processing
+    - :doc:`applications/worker` - CEAP workflows for document processing

 **Deploy Your System**
     - :doc:`deployment` - Runtime architecture and deployment patterns